Nexmo/nexmo-developer/_documentation/messages-and-workflows-apis/messages/overview.md

 ## Developer Preview

+This API is currently in Developer Preview and you will need to [request access](https://www.nexmo.com/products/messages) to use it.

 During Developer Preview Nexmo will expand the capabilities of the API.
 Please visit the API Reference for a comprehensive breakdown.
 Currently the following features are supported:

 * Outbound text messages on SMS, Viber Service Messages and Facebook Messenger.